dmiyamasu/crds-graphql-gateway/README.md

-# crds-graphql-api
+# crds-graphql-gateway

 Central GraphQL service to consume and graph all data micro services.
 Built and deployed to Kubernetes via TeamCity.

 ## Quick Start
 It is recommended that you first become familiar with graphql theory and implementation here (https://www.apollographql.com/docs/).
 This project uses Apollo for creating the GraphQL server on top of Express.

-1. Clone the repo: `git clone https://github.com/crdschurch/crds-graphql-api`
+1. Clone the repo: `git clone https://github.com/crdschurch/crds-graphql-gateway`
 2. Get Vault and New Relic env vars
 3. Run `npm i` to add dependencies
 4. Run the server